theanalyz3r/qordoba-for-sketch/README.md

 # Qordoba for Sketch

-Qordoba’s Sketch plugin makes it easier for design teams to work and iterate on internationalized products.
+Qordoba’s Sketch plugin allows designers to translate their mockups to other languages, making product internationalization easier.

 # Installation